786-452-7352

 Gender Differences in Teen Depression

 The teenage years can be challenging.
 Between physical changes in the body, intense peer pressure, and an increased sense of social anxiety, teenagers often have difficulties finding their place.
-Many want to fit in while others want to stand out, even rebel.
+Many want to fit in, while others want to stand out, even rebel.
 Teen depression is also becoming an alarmingly frequent trait of those transition years.
 Recent research has found that the rate of depression is increasing and that there are distinct gender differences in teen depression.

 Transition Years

 The teen years are a natural transition from being a child to growing into an adult.
-While women of all ages tend to be more aware of their appearance than men, particularly in terms of how others see them, most young people start to develop a heightened sense of socialization as they enter their teenage years.
+While women of all ages tend to be more aware of their appearance than men, particularly in how others see them, most young people develop a heightened sense of socialization as they enter their teenage years.
 As children, their clothing choices and hairstyles were not as important to them.
 As teenagers, their entire social life may depend on those factors, at least in their own eyes.

 Increase in Depression